paketo-buildpacks/paketo-website/content/docs/reference/nginx-reference.md

 ### BP_LIVE_RELOAD_ENABLED
 Enables reloadable processes.

-### BP_HTTPD_VERSION
+### BP_NGINX_VERSION
-Allows you to specify the version of Apache HTTP Server that is installed.
+Allows you to specify the version of the NGINX Server that is installed.

 ### BP_WEB_SERVER
-When the value is set to `httpd` the buildpack will generate a default `httpd.conf`.
+When the value is set to `nginx` the buildpack will generate a default `nginx.conf`.

 ### BP_WEB_SERVER_ROOT
 Defaults to `public`, setting this allows you to modify the location of the